aalibes/CatCovidTracker/index.md

 Calls for citizens:

--People born between 1962 and 1971
+- People born between 1962 and 1971

--People born between 1952 and 1961
+- People born between 1952 and 1961

--People born between 1942 and 1951
+- People born between 1942 and 1951

--People born in 1941 or earlier
+- People born in 1941 or earlier

--Essential professionals
+- Essential professionals

--Transplanted people
+- Transplanted people

--Dependent people
+- Dependent people

--Elderly and disabled people living in residences
+- Elderly and disabled people living in residences

 Calls for professionals:

--Health and social and health personnel
+- Health and social and health personnel

--Essential professionals
+- Essential professionals

--Health and socio-health staff working in nursing homes for the elderly and disabled
+- Health and socio-health staff working in nursing homes for the elderly and disabled

--First-line health and socio-health staff
+- First-line health and socio-health staff

 Source: [link](https://canalsalut.gencat.cat/ca/salut-a-z/v/vacuna-covid-19/convocatoria/index.html)